How much does semaglutide cost?

 How to get semaglutide

-Semaglutide are prescription drugs, meaning they require an Rx from a healthcare provider.
+Semaglutide is a prescription drug, meaning you will need an Rx from a healthcare provider.
 You can schedule an appointment with your healthcare provider, who can assess if semaglutide is right for you.

 Remember, the three brand-name semaglutide medications are FDA-approved for different uses.
 That said, all are typically prescribed in combination with diet and exercise, each one has a different FDA-approval.